 Finally we have the chance to attend the live performance, on September 22 at Teatro alla Scala in Milan.
 Tre quadri will then fly to Porto, at Casa da Música, for his Portuguese premiere in October.

-The latest decree by the Italian government once again shut down concert halls and theaters in the country.
-This time around, however, venues were not caught unprepared, and are rescheduling performances and making use of the latest technology in their determination to bring music to the people.
+The concert, highlight of the Milano Musica Festival 2020, was streamed by Rai Cultura on November 12th 2020 with closed doors.
+The latest decree by the Italian government once again shut down concert halls and theaters in the country but venues were not caught unprepared, and were rescheduling performances and making use of the latest technology in their determination to bring music to the people.

 Written in 2020, the works that comprise Tre Quadri form a concerto for piano and classical orchestra, featuring a broad first movement whose character is unstable, followed by a central andante whose gait is nearly suspended, and winding up with an allegro in the form of a scherzo.

 […] From the high, crystalline registers of the piano, irregularly following a descending chromatic scale, the low and deep registers of the orchestra are uncovered; from the imperceptible pianissimos of the strings in tremolo on the bridge, we reach through gradual crescendos a reiterating of dissonant chords in fortissimo featuring all the instruments.
 The title of this work probably owes something to the autumnal reflections painted by the orchestra, a poem by Edoardo Sanguineti and another by Nanni Balestrini, All Saints and All Souls days, the rain, and red wine.